yocto-8/yocto-8/README.md

 A physical, handheld pico-8 console based on the Raspberry Pi Pico/RP2040 using a custom reimplementation.

 [pico-8](https://www.lexaloffle.com/pico-8.php) is a fantasy game console from Lexaloffle which allows you to create, edit, share and play small games in a virtual console.
 yocto-8 does not aim to be a perfect replacement: I only hope to make it a working *player* for most pico-8 cartridges, *eventually*.
 In other words, if I ever try to make this project usable for other people than me, the idea is to have a niche but cheap player for pico-8 enthusiasts to provide a fun on-the-go experience.
+Ultimately, you should be able to copy a .p8 (or .p8.png later down the road) on the yocto-8 plugged through USB and run it right away.

 yocto = pico².

 # Current progress

-**This is currently in a very early stage!!** I only have an incomplete electronics prototype at the moment and development of the actual software has barely begun.
+This is currently in an early stage: there is no user-friendly way to get this working yet and most cartridges will not work.

+Some demos and cartridges work with some modifications, most notably, Celeste Classic runs (with no font rendering or any audio is implemented yet) at full speed even on a Pico at stock frequency.

+# Limitations

+- This does currently only aim to be a pico-8-compatible game runner, not an editor.
+- There is currently no plan to support games that require the mouse or extra keyboard keys to function.
+- No emulation of "CPU cycles" as calculated by pico-8 is planned for now: Game performance will be limited by how fast the RP2040 can run it.
+This is usually slower than official pico-8 anyways, but *may* be faster at some operations, namely draw calls.
+- Yocto-8 uses an external SPI RAM chip to provide more Lua memory when the malloc pool limit is reached (pico-8 allows allocating up to 2MB of Lua memory).
+As this requires expensive emulation on the RP2040, games that heavily allocate may run *significantly* slower.

 # Why?